USDA FoodKeeper – Cold Storage Guidelines

-"According to USDA guidelines, commercially bottled unopened tonkatsu sauce should be stored in a cool, dry place away from direct sunlight and heat sources.
-Check the expiration date on the bottle and use within the recommended timeframe for optimal quality and safety."
+"According to USDA guidelines, commercially bottled unopened tonkatsu sauce should be stored in a cool, dark place at a constant temperature and used within the expiration date on the packaging for optimal quality and safety."

 Pantry